-NCAA March Madness is just around the corner, and the excitement is certainly quite palpable, one could practically taste it.
+The 2022 NCAA March Madness basketball frenzy is just around the corner, and the basketball excitement is undoubtedly quite palpable; one could practically taste it.

-From the best online sportsbooks to the supporters of each team, everyone is excited to kick off the games that have become the definition of spring for colleges all around the U.S.
+From the best online basketball sportsbooks to the supporters of each basketball team, everyone is excited to kick off the games that have become the definition of spring for colleges all around the U.S.

 Seeing that there’s never enough time to keep tabs on all the sports, it is understandable if you haven’t followed March Madness in the past.
 Here’s a little roundup of March Madness that would have you covered.

 What is March Madness?

 March Madness refers to the NCAA Division I Men’s Basketball Tournament.

 With 68 NCAA tournament teams on the roster and 19 jam-packed days of some of the most exciting amateur basketball games that you would ever see, March Madness is even more popular in 2022 than it was in 1939 (which is its year of inception).